Small Groups at Iona-Hope

 This group knits or crochets prayer shawls which are given as a part of the pastoral ministry.

-Spanish Classes and Worship (Starting again in the Fall of 2022!
+Spanish Classes and Worship ( Last class May 4, 2023.
+Starting again in the Fall of 2023!
 Watch for announcements!

 Technology Team (Booth)